Rogatnev-Nikita/digitize-theme/README.md

 # Digitize HTML Template

-Digitizeis a minimal, multi-purpose and universal portfolio agency HTML template, suitable for freelancers, agencies and photographers.
+Digitize is a minimal, multi-purpose and universal portfolio agency HTML template, suitable for freelancers, agencies and photographers.
 With many features and well-written code it is one of the most flexible and easy-to-use HTML templates out there.<br>
 http://rogatnev-nikita.github.io/digitize-theme/html/

 <h4>Features</h4>